 Jasmine was born in Chicago and raised in the Oakland-Bay Area.
-She currently lives in Riverside, California, collecting data for her dissertation.
+She currently lives in Riverside, California, with her husband Kal Stewart.
 In 2012, Jasmine was selected as one of twelve Public Affairs fellows by the Coro Center for Civic Leadership.
 She earned a BA from the University of California, Los Angeles in 2011 where she served as student body president.
-Jasmine is passionate about music & dance, food, bad television, and being the MVP in escape games.
-She is Jim & Cynthia's daughter, and definitively, Hazel's grandchild.
+Outside of racial justice, Jasmine is passionate about bad television and escape rooms.
+She is daughter to legends Jim & Cynthia, and she's definitively Hazel's grandchild.

 American Sociological Association, Family Section - Outstanding Graduate Student Paper, Honorable Mention

 Society for the Study of Social Problems – Graduate Student Paper Competition, Runner Up

 Washington Center for Equitable Growth, Graduate Student Research Grant

 Stanford Diversifying Academia, Recruiting Excellence (DARE) Doctoral Fellowship

 Stanford Center for Comparative Studies in Race & Ethnicity, Dissertation Fellowship

 Stanford University Haas Center – Graduate Public Service Fellowship